Familial combined hyperlipidemia

-People with this condition develop high cholesterol or high triglyceride levels as teenagers.
+People with this condition may develop high cholesterol or high triglyceride levels as teenagers.
+The condition may also be diagnosed when people are in their 20s and 30s.
 The levels remain high all during life.
 Those with familial combined hyperlipidemia have an increased risk of early coronary artery disease and heart attacks.
 They also have higher rates of obesity and are more likely to have glucose intolerance.

 Blood tests will be done to check your levels of cholesterol and triglycerides.
 Tests will show:

 Genetic testing is available for one type of familial combined hyperlipidemia.

 The goal of treatment is to reduce the risk of atherosclerotic heart disease.

 The first step is to change what you eat.
 Most of the time, you will try diet changes for several months before your doctor recommends medicines.
 Diet changes include lowering the amount of saturated fat and refined sugar.

 - Eat less beef, chicken, pork, and lamb

 - Substitute low-fat dairy products for full-fat ones

 - Reduce the cholesterol you eat by limiting egg yolks and organ meats

 Counseling is often recommended to help people make changes to their eating habits.
 Weight loss and regular exercise may also help lower your cholesterol levels.

 If lifestyle changes do not change your cholesterol levels enough, or you are at very high risk for atherosclerotic heart disease, your health care provider may recommend that you take medicines.
 There are several types of drugs to help lower blood cholesterol levels.

 The most commonly used, and most effective drugs for treating high LDL cholesterol are called statins.
 They include lovastatin (Mevacor), pravastatin (Pravachol), simvastatin (Zocor), fluvastatin (Lescol), atorvastatin (Lipitor), rosuvastatin (Crestor), and pitivastatin (Livalo).

 Other cholesterol-lowering medicines include: